Above the Waves

 E-Visa on Arrival

 You are now able to process your Visa on Arrival before you fly to Indonesia, which means avoiding large queues.
 Simply click on this link and follow the instructions and you will be issued with a QR code which you need to present at the E-Visa Desk on arrival into Jakarta or Bali airports, along with your passport.
+Sometimes these links are not working, so keep checking back.

 Indonesian eVisa Application